European Solidarity Centre travel guide

 Located in Gdańsk, Poland

 European Solidarity Centre is conveniently accessible by various transportation options in Gdańsk, Poland.
-If you're flying in, Gdańsk Lech Wałęsa Airport is approximately 7.5 miles (12 km) away from Gdańsk.
+If you're flying in, Gdańsk Lech Wałęsa Airport is approximately 7.5 miles (12 km) away from the city center.
 From there, you can easily reach European Solidarity Centre by taxi or shuttle.

 For those already in Gdańsk, buses, taxis, and walking are viable options to reach European Solidarity Centre, which is located 0.9 miles (1.5 km) from the city center.
-You can also rent a car and drive to European Solidarity Centre, providing flexibility to explore at your leisure.
 Its exact address is pI.
 Solidarności 1, 80-863 Gdańsk, Poland.

 With your transportation plans sorted, get ready for an unforgettable experience at European Solidarity Centre!